Photon triplets from integrated microrings: A path towards deterministic non-Gaussianity on a chip: Introduction

 Any such source must satisfy at least three requirements to be of broad practical interest.
 First, it must have a sufficiently high \emph{brightness}.
 Second, for the generated light to be useful and easily characterized it must be described by a \textit{small set of supermodes} \cite{arxiv:osorio2025}.
 Finally, \emph{scalability} -- for example, through on-chip integration -- is required for the source to be relevant in the large-scale information-processing applications that require non-Gaussianity as a resource.

-{For a parametric nonlinearity to induce non-Gaussianity, it must be described by a Hamiltonian that is at least cubic in bosonic operators \cite{Lloyd_PhysRevLett.82.1784}}.
+For a parametric nonlinearity to induce non-Gaussianity, it must be described by a Hamiltonian that is at least cubic in bosonic operators \cite{Lloyd_PhysRevLett.82.1784}.
 One set of proposals involves the use of third-order parametric down-conversion (TOPDC), a non-Gaussian unitary process that can be described as a higher-order squeezing interaction in which photons are produced in sets of triplets.
 Many TOPDC-based sources have been proposed, yet this approach is hampered by the challenge of achieving phase matching, and the weakness of the $\chi^{(3)}$ nonlinearity on which the process relies.

 Another proposal relies on pump depletion and the resulting entanglement of pump light with photon pairs generated by the pump.
-This has been theoretically considered in the so-called mesoscopic regime in scenarios involving long waveguides \cite{Yanagimoto:22_mesoscopic_nG,yanagimoto2023quantum}, and in microring resonators requiring both very high finesse and pump powers \cite{Vendromin25}.
-Experimental implementation of these schemes have been hampered by fabrication requirements and material limitations, and issues of scalability and few-supermode generation can also be of concern.
+This has been theoretically considered in the so-called mesoscopic regime in scenarios involving long waveguides \cite{Yanagimoto:22_mesoscopic_nG,yanagimoto2023quantum}, and in microring resonators requiring very high finesse and very high pump powers \cite{Vendromin25}.
+Experimental implementation of these schemes has been hampered by fabrication requirements and material limitations, and issues of scalability and few-supermode generation can also be of concern.

 An alternative strategy would be the use of cascaded squeezing, where a squeezed vacuum is generated and then used to drive another squeezed light source; because the second process is driven by a non-classical pump, it has the desired non-Gaussian form \cite{Yanagimoto:22_mesoscopic_nG, PRXQuantum.4.010333}.
-If the first squeezing interaction is restricted to the low-gain regime, this results in the probabilistic generation of photon triplets: This process -- and the certification of the resulting tripartite entanglement -- has been implemented through spontaneous parametric down-conversion (SPDC) in bulk crystals \cite{Hbel2010_nature, Hamel2014, leger_PhysRevResearch.5.023131, chaisson_PhysRevA.105.063705} and in integrated waveguides \cite{Krapick:16}.
-Besides the inherent scalability, the use of integrated structures offers an enhanced effective nonlinearity due to the strong transverse field confinement.
+If the first squeezing interaction is restricted to the low-gain regime, this results in the probabilistic generation of photon triplets: This process -- and the certification of the resulting tripartite entanglement -- has been implemented through spontaneous parametric down-conversion (SPDC) in bulk crystals \cite{Hbel2010_nature, Hamel2014, leger_PhysRevResearch.5.023131, chaisson_PhysRevA.105.063705} and in integrated waveguides \cite{Krapick:16}{, and in cascaded quantum dot schemes \cite{Khoshnegar2017PhotonTriplets}}.
+Besides the inherent scalability, the use of {fully} integrated structures offers an enhanced effective nonlinearity due to the strong transverse field confinement.